Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDR-Output.md

 To activate HDR output, navigate to **Project Settings > Player** > **Other Settings** and enable **Use display in HDR mode**.

 Note that HDR Output will be active only in Game View and in Player.
+Currently the feature is not working on DirectX 11 on PC, please use DirectX 12 to make use of it.

 ## HDR tone mapping in HDRP